 In this regard, Government of Sri Lanka (GOS) requested the Government of Japan (GOJ) to implement the groundwater development study for two districts, Hambantota and Monaragala, in the southern area located in the dry zone.
-The study covers the estimation of groundwater potential in the area and the preparation of the groundwater resources development plan.
+The study will cover the estimation of the groundwater potential in the area and the preparation of the groundwater development plan.